 The Xativa Hub is an Australian patient access gateway and an information hub for GPs and specialists to find out more about current research and treatment products available in Australia.

-Xativa® is a sublingual wafer containing cannabidiol (CBD).
-Xativa® is formulated using iX’s patented sublingual delivery technology, WaferiX®.
+iX Syrinx is developing a range of sublingual wafers containing cannabidiol (CBD) by using its patented sublingual delivery technology, WaferiX®.

-iX is currently evaluating Xativa® for use in the treatment of pain, anxiety, movement disorders and/or chronic inflammatory conditions.
+iX is currently evaluating these CBD sublingual wafers for use in the treatment of certain conditions.

 What is Cannabidiol (CBD)

 CBD is one of the primary compounds found in the cannabis plant.
 CBD has no intoxicating properties and is therefore said to be non-psychoactive.

 Fig. 1 The difference between Hemp, Cannabis and Marijuana